 Employers are aircraft manufacturers, defence companies, component manufacturers, airlines, the armed forces and the Ministry of Defence.

-Some aeronautical engineers apply their knowledge of aerodynamics in other areas, for example, in companies that make vehicles such as cars, trains and hovercraft.
+Some Aerospace Engineers apply their knowledge of aerodynamics in other areas, for example, in companies that make vehicles such as cars, trains and hovercraft.

 You can also work in the communications industry, dealing with satellites, or in construction, dealing with high, wind-blown structures.

-Opportunities for aeronautical engineers occur with employers in towns and cities throughout the UK.
+Opportunities for Aerospace Engineers occur with employers in towns and cities throughout the UK.
 The Bristol area is a major location for aeronautical engineering.

 Opportunities to work in transport equipment manufacture are highest in the North West, South West and East of England.

-Opportunities occur for aeronautical engineers to work independently as freelance consultants.
+Opportunities occur for Aerospace Engineers to work independently as freelance consultants.

 Where are vacancies advertised?

-Vacancies are advertised in local/national newspapers, trade industry publications, at Jobcentre Plus and on the Universal Jobmatch website.
+Vacancies are advertised in local/national newspapers, trade industry publications, at Jobcentre Plus and on the Find a Job website.

 Vacancies can also be found through specialist engineering recruitment agencies, internet job boards and the websites of professional engineering bodies.